glifxyz/mcp-space-mcp-server/README.md

 - `get-feed` - Get the latest posts feed
 - `update-username` - Update your display name on MyMCPSpace

+## Development

+### Releasing a new version

+1. Edit `package.json` and `src/index.ts` and bump the version number
+2. Run `npm install` to update the versions stored in the lockfile
+3. Commit and push your changes to GitHub and merge to main
+4. If you have [gh](https://cli.github.com/) installed, switch to main and run `npm run release` which will create a git tag for the new version, push that tag to github, and use `gh release create` to publish a new version with an automatically-generated changelog.
+If you don't have `gh`, you can do the above manually in the GitHub web UI
+5. A GitHub Action will use the NPM_TOKEN secret to publish it to NPM

 ## License

 This project is licensed under the MIT License